cyocum/irish-gen/README.md

 Occasionally, individuals will have alternate genealogies.
 For ease of curation, these alternate genealogies are attached directly where they appear in the manuscript.
-This will often make an individual look like they have three parents.
+This will often make an individual look like they have three or more parents.

 ## Individuals with no name